 - tests for chlamydia and gonorrhea

 Surgery is another option.
-An open urethroplasty may be performed for longer, more severe strictures.
-This procedure involves removing affected tissue, followed by reconstruction of the urethra.
-Results vary based on the stricture size.
+An open urethroplasty is an option for longer, more severe strictures.
+This procedure involves removing affected tissue and reconstructing the urethra.
+Results vary based on stricture size.

-Urethral stricture is not a completely preventable condition.
-Since sexually transmitted infections are one cause, using protection during sexual contact can prevent some cases.
-However, injuries and other medical conditions associated with urethral stricture cannot always be avoided.
+It’s not always possible to prevent urethral stricture.
+Since STIs are one cause, using protection during sexual contact can prevent some cases.
+However, injuries and other medical conditions associated with urethral stricture can’t always be avoided.

-It’s important to see a doctor right away if you are experiencing symptoms of urethral stricture.
+It’s important to see a doctor right away if you’re experiencing symptoms of urethral stricture.
 Treating the problem quickly is the best way to avoid serious complications.